 Torre del Conde

 Considered to be one of the most important examples of military architecture in the Canary Islands, Tore del Conde is located in a lush subtropical park.
-The fort, built back in 1447 was the first building of note to be built on the island.
-Today it is home to a historical exhibition which includes maps of La Gomera dating all the way back to 1492.
+The fort, built back in 1447, was the first building of note to be built on the island.
+Today it is home to a historical exhibition which includes maps of La Gomera dating back to 1492.

 Museo de Gofio

 This reconstructed windmill is now a museum to the traditions and customs of rural life which are so important to the Canary Islands.
 Here you will also find an attractive small garden and gift shop.